aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 This lab will cover Mapping, which allows you to lookup values from a set of predefined keys.

 ### Motivation
-A common use for Mappings is to configure a template according to different environments, such as dev, test and production.
+A common use for Mapping is to configure a template according to different environments, such as dev, test and production.

 Rather than have 3 similar templates, one for each of dev, test and production, mapping allows you to have one template.
 Keys and their corresponding values are predefined in a map.
 These keys can be accessed in other parts of your template.